apache/flink/docs/ops/cli.md

 <div data-lang="python" markdown="1">

 <span class="label label-info">Note</span> When submitting Python job via `flink run`, Flink will run the command “python”.
-Please run the following command to confirm that the command “python” in current environment points to Python 3.5+:
+Please run the following command to confirm that the command “python” in current environment points to a specified Python version 3.5, 3.6 or 3.7:

 {% highlight bash %}
 $ python --version
-# the version printed here must be 3.5+
+# the version printed here must be 3.5, 3.6 or 3.7
 {% endhighlight %}

 -   Run Python Table program: